 There is no cure for high blood pressure.
-But treatment as directed by a doctor can lower blood pressure that is too high.
-If it is mild, high blood pressure may sometimes be brought under control by making changes to a healthier lifestyle such as those listed in the next question.
+But treatment can lower blood pressure that is too high.
+If it is mild, high blood pressure may sometimes be brought under control by making changes to a healthier lifestyle.

 How is high blood pressure treated?

-Ask your doctor about the best treatment for you.
-Your treatment will be based on the results of your tests and physical examination and on your individual needs.
+Your healthcare provider will create a treatment plan for you.
+Your treatment plan will be based on the results of your tests, your physical examination, and on your individual needs.

 Will I need to follow a special diet?

-If you are overweight, your doctor may want you to lose weight.
-Also, most doctors recommend a diet that is low in fat and salt as part of the treatment for patients with high blood pressure.
+If you are overweight, your healthcare provider may want you to lose weight.
+Also, most healthcare providers recommend a diet that is low in fat and salt as part of the treatment for patients with high blood pressure.
 Spices and herbs can be used instead of salt to add flavor to food.
-Other dietary changes that might help include:

-Your doctor can refer you to a registered dietitian who will help you learn more about eating the right foods in the right amounts to help control your blood pressure.
-If you have kidney disease or diabetes you should not make changes in their diet without speaking to your doctor.
+Your healthcare provider can refer you to a registered dietitian who will help you learn more about eating the right foods in the right amounts to help control your blood pressure.
+If you have kidney disease or diabetes, you should not make changes in your diet without speaking to your healthcare provider.